Header blog

 Is it possible for a public entity to present its own contributions in the form of intellectual services such as training, course design, creation of a specialized journal, writing of articles, academic teaching, access to bibliographic sites, etc.?

-No. Intangible contributions are not eligible for IFE CfPs.
+No. Intangible contributions are not eligible.

-Yes.
+• Yes.
 The applicant’s own contribution can stem from own funds, or loans or other type of financial support, including grants from third parties.

-Applicants can present an alternative cash flow projection with a reduced grant and increased own contribution and can endeavour to scale down the project, but to the extent that the project does not fall below 1 million EUR grant (minimum).
-Also, the project’s nature and objectives must not be changed.
-In case of an increased grant request, the applicant needs to provide strong and convincing arguments, why this interim increase should be accepted by IFE.
+• Applicants can present an alternative cash flow projection with a reduced grant and increased own contribution and can endeavour to scale down the project, but to the extent that the project does not fall below the minimum grant or KPI thresholds

 What documents are expected to be presented from public entities in the application?

-Public entities must demonstrate their ability to:
+Besides the formal eligibility criteria, public entities must demonstrate their ability to:

 • provide their share of co-financing, as per IFE requirements for the indicated Category ;